Game Preview: Iowa Wild at Hershey Bears

 TEAM NOTES

-WINNING WAYS: The Wild have won four games in a row in the Eastern time zone....
-Iowa has not lost three consecutive regulation games over its last 35 regular season contests
+FAST, RELENTLESS, DISCIPLINED: Iowa did not take a penalty in Saturday's game against Hershey...
+The Wild played two games during the 2022-23 season in which their opponent did not receive a power play...
+Iowa took penalties in each of the two games

-SHOT SHEET: Iowa has been outshot in five consecutive games...
-The Wild have been outshot in the second period in seven games in a row...
-Iowa's goaltenders have not allowed more than three goals in six straight games
+SHOTS AND SAVES: Iowa has been outshot in six consecutive games...
+Iowa's goaltenders have not allowed more than three goals in seven straight games

-REINFORCEMENTS ARRIVE: Iowa welcomed back four of its top players this week...
-Minnesota reassigned forward Nic Petan and returned goaltender Jesper Wallstedt to Iowa on Monday following a trip to Stockholm for the NHL Global Series...
-Minnesota also reassigned forward Vinni Lettieri and defenseman Dakota Mermis to Iowa on Friday

 For more information on Iowa Wild hockey, please visitâ¯www.iowawild.com.
 Fans can purchase single-game tickets through the team's website at www.iowawild.com.
 Group tickets (10 or more), suites, Wild 365 memberships or premium tickets can be purchased by contacting the Iowa Wild Ticket Department at 515-564-8700 orâ¯tickets@iowawild.com.
 Season tickets for 2023-24 are on sale now.
 Fans can purchase season tickets for the upcoming season atâ¯https://www.iowawild.com/wild-365.